 n is the discrete time sample number.
 T is the sample period.

-The discrete time sample period (T) for the accumulation register in the ADE7753 is $1.1\mu s$ (4/CLKIN).
-As well as calculating the energy, this integration removes any sinusoidal components that might be in the active power signal.
-Figure 65 shows this discrete time integration or accumulation.
+The discrete time sample period (T) for the accumulation register is 1.1 $\mu$ s (4/CLKIN).
+In addition to calculating the energy, this integration removes any sinusoidal components that might be in the active power signal.

+Figure 57 shows this discrete time integration, or accumulation.
 The active power signal in the waveform register is continuously added to the internal active energy register.
-This addition is a signed addition; therefore negative energy is subtracted from the active energy contents.
-The exception to this is when POAM is selected in the MODE[15:0] register.
-In this case, only positive energy contributes to the active energy accumulation-see the Positive-Only Accumulation Mode section.
+This addition is a signed addition; therefore, negative energy is subtracted from the active energy contents.
+The exception to this is when POAM is selected in the MODE[15:0] register, in which case only positive energy contributes to the active energy accumulation-see the Positive-Only Accumulation Mode section.

 The output of the multiplier is divided by WDIV.
 If the value in the WDIV register is equal to 0, then the internal active energy register is divided by 1.
-WDIV is an 8-bit unsigned register.
+WDIV is an 8-bit, unsigned register.
 After dividing by WDIV, the active energy is accumulated in a 49-bit internal energy accumulation register.
-The upper 24 bits of this register are accessible through a read to the active energy register (AENERGY [23:0]).
-A read to the RAENERGY register returns the content of the AENERGY register and the upper 24 bits of the internal register are cleared.
-As shown in Figure 65, the active power signal is accumulated in an internal 49-bit signed register.
-The active power signal can be read from the waveform register by setting MODE[14:13] = 0,0 and setting the WSMP bit (Bit 3) in the interrupt enable register to 1.
-Like the Channel 1 and Channel 2 waveform sampling modes, the waveform date is available at sample rates of 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see Figure 52.
+The upper 24 bits of this register are accessible through a read to the active energy register (AENERGY[23:0]).
+A read to the RAENERGY register returns the content of the AENERGY register, and the upper 24 bits of the internal register are cleared.
+As shown in Figure 57, the active power signal is accumulated in an internal 49-bit, signed register.
+The active power signal can be read from the waveform register by setting MODE[14:13] = 0, 0 and setting the WSMP bit (Bit 3) in the interrupt enable register to 1.
+Like Channel 1 and Channel 2 waveform sampling modes, the waveform data is available at sample rates of 27.9 kSPS, 14 kSPS, 7 kSPS, or 3.5 kSPS-see Figure 44.
+The active power waveform sampling signal has a settling time of approximately 2 ms.

-Figure 66 shows this energy accumulation for full-scale signals (sinusoidal) on the analog inputs.
-The three curves displayed illustrate the minimum period of time it takes the energy register to roll over when the active power gain register contents are 0x7FF, 0x000, and 0x800.
-The watt gain register is used to carry out power calibration in the ADE7753.
+Figure 58 shows this energy accumulation for full-scale signals (sinusoidal) on the analog inputs.
+The three curves illustrate the minimum time for the energy register to roll over when the active power gain register contents are 0x7FF, 0x000, and 0x800.
+The watt gain register is used to carry out power calibration.
 As shown, the fastest integration time occurs when the watt gain register is set to maximum full scale, i.e., 0x7FF.

-Figure 66.
+Figure 58.
 Energy Register Rollover Time for Full-Scale Power (Minimum and Maximum Power Gain)

-Note that the energy register contents rolls over to full-scale negative (0x800000) and continues to increase in value when the power or energy flow is positive-see Figure 66.
-Conversely, if the power is negative, the energy register underflows to full-scale positive (0x7FFFFF) and continues to decrease in value.
+Note that the energy register contents roll over to full-scale negative (0x80 0000) and continue increasing in value when the power or energy flow is positive-see Figure 58.
+Conversely, if the power was negative, the energy register would underflow to full-scale positive (0x7F FFFF) and continue decreasing in value.

-By using the interrupt enable register, the ADE7753 can be configured to issue an interrupt (IRQ) when the active energy register is greater than half-full (positive or negative) or when an overflow or underflow occurs.
+By using the interrupt enable register, the ADE7763 can be configured to issue an interrupt $(\overline{IRQ})$ when the active energy register is more than half full (positive or negative), or when an overflow or underflow occurs.